Connect Salesforce to Microsoft Cloud App Security

 Make sure that the Salesforce CRM Content User check box is selected.

-If it is not selected, click Edit and then check the check box.
+If it isn't selected, click Edit and then check the check box.

 In the Cloud App Security console, click Investigate and then Connected apps.